goharbor/harbor/docs/1.10/install-config/download-installer.md

 ---
-title: Download the Harbor Installere
+title: Download the Harbor Installer
 ---

 You download the Harbor installers from the [official releases](https://github.com/goharbor/harbor/releases) page.
 Download either the online installer or the offline installer.